SondreUM/gen-ai/README.md

 ```

 To run the project, you need to have `python3` version 3.10 or newer, and `python3-pip` installed on your system.
-Then, you can install the project dependencies by running the following commands:
+Then, you can install the project dependencies by running the following command:

 ```bash
 pip install -r requirements.txt